 Time After Time‘s first episode aired last week, Sunday March 5 at 9pm.
 Episode 2 is tonight!
 I caught up on ABC’s website (I don’t recommend it.
 The playback was terrible).
 The basic premise is that H.G.
 Wells (of Victorian sci-fi fame) is living and building a time machine during Jack the Ripper’s reign of terror… except the Ripper is actually his friend Dr. John Stevenson.
 Stevenson hops into the working time machine to escape the cops, and Wells chases him to 2017.

-Already you can see a bit of a problem with the premise, which boils down to…is Wells (Freddie Stroma) really just going to chase John Stevenson/Jack the Ripper (Josh Bowman) around for 1-5 seasons?
+Already you can see a bit of a problem with the premise, which boils down to…is Wells (Freddie Stroma) just going to chase John Stevenson/Jack the Ripper (Josh Bowman) around for 1-5 seasons?
 And how will he go back to 1893 and write The Time Machine, War of the Worlds, etc?

 It was a novel by Karl Alexander, and then a 1979 film.
-That kind of creates a problem, since novels and movies have endings, and TV shows seek to go on forever (since I see no indication of it being a miniseries).
+That kind of creates a problem, since novels and movies have endings, and TV shows seek to go on forever (since I see no sign of it being a miniseries).

 Stroma is, as assistant curator Jane Walker (Genesis Rodriguez) says, “cute,” especially after he shaves the weird period facial hair.
 His H.G.
 Wells has a childlike wonder about him, although a harder side to his personality becomes evident when he beats the snot out of Dr. Stevenson.